kabir-asani/intellecto-python/README.md

 When the library is unable to connect to the API (for example, due to network connection problems or a timeout), a subclass of `IntellectoAPIError` is raised.

-When the API returns a non-success status code (that is, 4xx or 5xx response), a subclass of `IntellectoAPIStatusError` is raised, containing `status_code` and `response` properties.
+When the API returns a non-success status code (that is, 4xx or 5xx response), a subclass of `IntellectoAPIStatusError` is raised, containing `status_code`.

 Error codes are as followed: